This post may contain affiliate links. Please see my disclosure policy for details.

 Llanthony is also just in arms reach of the ancient England and Wales borderline of Offa’s Dyke!
 This was created when King Offa wanted to separate his Kingdom of Mercia with Wales in the 8th century.

-Although not much of this dyke remains today, you can still visit the borderline in just a few miles from Llanthony Priory.
+Although not much of this dyke remains today, you can still visit the borderline just a few miles from Llanthony Priory.

 Where is Llanthony Priory in Wales & How to get there?